 This goes hand in hand with a desire to solve a problem for your customers.
 Organizations that survive digital transformation are organizations in which everyone is united around a shared vision, and therefore willing to do whatever it takes to achieve it (adapt and learn digital skills).
 How can you ensure your employees unite around your vision?
 Hire employees who truly believe in the product or service you provide, and continuously remind them of your mission.

-And on that note…stay tuned for part II as we share four more cultural characteristics of digital innovation-driving organizations.
+And on that note…stay tuned for Part 2 as we share four more cultural characteristics of digital innovation-driving organizations.

 Harness The Power Of Knowledge Sharing With Digital Transformation